aloisdeniel/feature_flags/README.md

 ## Testing if a feature is enabled

-To test is a feature is currently enabled, use the `Features.isFeatureEnabled` function with a unique functionnality identifier.
+To test is a feature is currently enabled, use the `Features.isFeatureEnabled` function with a unique functionality identifier.

 ```dart
 if (Features.isFeatureEnabled(context, 'DECREMENT')) {